DrLegitamate/WordWeave/README.md

 ## 📖 How to Use

 ### Getting Started
-1. **Enable the Extension**: Click the GlobalFoxTalk icon in your toolbar and toggle it on
+1. **Enable the Extension**: Click the WordWeave icon in your toolbar and toggle it on
 2. **Choose Your Language**: Select your target language from the dropdown menu
 3. **Set Intensity**: Choose how many words you want translated (Light: 10%, Medium: 25%, Intensive: 40%)
 4. **Start Browsing**: Visit any website and watch as words get translated automatically